-Hyatt Regency Grand Cypress Resort: Orlando, FL
+Hyatt Regency Grand Cypress Resort in Orlando, Florida

 The enormous Hyatt Regency Grand Cypress Resort sprawls across 1500 acres between Disney World and Universal Studios.
 Daily shuttles take guests to the theme parks.
 On property, guests can go hiking, horseback ride, golfing, kayaking on a 21-acre lake, or swimming in the half-acre pool.